-Being passive aggressive boils down to an inability to directly express your anger, and it can wreak havoc on your life and relationships.
+Being passive aggressive boils down to an inability to directly express your anger, and it can wreak havoc on your life and relationship satisfaction.
+You might experience a feeling of powerlessness because of your inability to directly communicate your anger or other complex emotions.

 “characteristic of behavior that is seemingly innocuous, accidental, or neutral but that indirectly displays an unconscious aggressive motive.
 For example, a person who constantly keeps people waiting and then is baffled at why they resent this behavior is passive-aggressively disavowing an unconscious wish to be special and to provoke those who fail to acknowledge the specialness.”